Magic Johnson's Daughter Escapes A Violent Home Invasion

 — #Bangladesh News 24 (#BreakingNews 24) (@bdnews24) December 2, 2018

 Elisa and EJ Johnson both appear on the show EJNYC.
 EJ Johnson, who is named after his father, Michigan State basketball great Earvin “Magic” Johnson, says he is now officially bicoastal and considers both NYC and Los Angeles to be his home.
-EJ who also appeared on the show Rich Kids says that his New York friends are more direct.
+EJ, who also appeared on the show Rich Kids, says that his New York friends are more direct.

 “I think my New York friends are a little more upfront about stuff.
 They never have a problem sharing their opinions.
 I think my L.A. friends are a little more reserved.
 They’ll give you a more silent shade than just telling you what’s going on, but it all ends up being drama anyway!”

-In the past, EJ (who is openly gay) and Elisa fought over a boyfriend named Anthony who EJ now calls “a loser.”
+In the past, EJ (who is openly gay) and Elisa fought over a boyfriend named Anthony, who EJ now calls “a loser.”

 “I met Anthony over the summer when I was vacationing in the South of France.
 We flirted, made plans to hook up and after that I started to notice that he was talking a lot with Elisa in the corner.
 And then the man who led me on is now like hooking up with my sister and I’m supposed to be OK with it?”

-But EJ added that he and Elisa love each other and no guy will change that!
+But EJ added that he and Elisa love each other and no guy will change that.